 More than half of Australia’s population lives in or around its two largest cities, Sydney and Melbourne.
 Both of these cosmopolitan cities has its own special brand of charm and character, although I vastly preferred Melbourne for a number of reasons.
 Melbourne, which was recently voted one of the greenest cities in the world, has an almost futuristic aesthetic and vibe, while iconic Sydney seems as set in its proverbial ways as its place in the international travel lexicon seemed fixed.

 Australia is likewise an awesome place to travel if you’re into nature.
 Australia’s “red” center, a hub of the native aboriginal people for literally thousands of years, is among the most desolate, bizarre landscapes I’ve ever explored — you literally walk through the “outback” to get to the supermarket!
 Australia’s east coast is likewise magical, a lush pastiche of rainforest and coastal plains that becomes progressively more tropical the further north you go.
 The Great Barrier Reef speaks for itself!
-There are limited things to do in Australia that involve nature.
+It is easy to see why so many tourists travel to Australia.
+You can book your flight to Brisbane and travel the Gold Coast, taking in all the natural beauty along the way.
+There are unlimited things to do in Australia that involve nature.

 Indeed, whether you focus your Australia travel on city or country — or, like me, split it basically down the middle — your impression of Australia will be anything but ordinary.
 Find cheap flights to Australia from the rest of world and start your adventure!